jacktrusler/cheat_sheets/docs/fedora.md

-If everything installed correctly you should be able to open the GUI tool: `sudo virt-manager` Grab an iso and follow the install steps, put the iso in: `/var/lib/libvirt/images`
+If everything installed correctly you should be able to open the GUI tool: `sudo virt-manager` Grab an iso and follow the install steps, put the iso in: `/var/lib/libvirt/images` If your root partition isn't very large (like mine) I would recommend putting your images and storage into your home directory...
+I put mine in

+    /home/jack/lib/libvirt/images
+    /home/jack/lib/libvirt/storage

+To configure storage go to:

+    Edit > Connection Details > Storage

+And add new storage with the amount of space you want to reserve for the OS.
+When installing a VM use one of these storage partitions you made by browsing for it in the "custom" option.

 After you install, if you want to change your config (for things like storage or RAM size), you can: